acce8711/acce8711/README.md

 - 👯 I’m looking to collaborate on **arduino, front-end, and VR projects**

-- 👨‍💻 All of my projects are available at [https://aminaal-helali.netlify.app/](https://aminaal-helali.netlify.app/)
+- 👨‍💻 My projects are available at [https://aminaal-helali.netlify.app/](https://aminaal-helali.netlify.app/)

 - 📫 How to reach me **amina.ottawa@gmail.com**